15 On the road and off it.

 ‘Our unauthorized acrobatics.
 Which I’ll spare you from.’

 ‘No slapping the palm trees’.
 I asked, referring to a hedge hopping habit I’d heard about.
-Some American pilots got their kicks flicking over them with the aircraft’s underside.’
+As well as doing it to avoid radar, some American pilots got their kicks flicking over them with the aircraft’s underside.’

 ‘That must be Wilfred Burchett’, I said, thinking of this plump little journalist huffing and puffing up and down the Ho Chi Minh trail with Vietnamese guerrillas.